We build equality into everything that we do.

 Our duty to publish an Equal Pay and Gender Pay Gap Report

-We have published our Equal Pay and Gender Pay Gap Report for 2021.
+We have published our Equal Pay and Gender Pay Gap Report for 2023.
 This sets out details of our approach to ensuring pay equality, and the current gender pay gap between men and women.
 It also includes an occupational segregation profile of the Scottish Fire and Rescue Service, which identifies the percentages of men and women working in particular sections and levels of our Service.
-The report also explains the actions that SFRS are taking to ensure of workforce profile matches that of the communities we serve.
-The composite Equal Pay Statement and Gender Pay Gap Report for 2019 and Equal Pay Statement and Gender Pay Gap Report for 2017 are also available”.
+The report also explains the actions that SFRS are taking to ensure our workforce profile matches that of the communities we serve.

 Consider the use of equality criteria in the public procurement process